safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 your role or playbook.
 We'll look at that in a later example.

 ## Rudder introduction
+{{% note "A short history lesson" %}}
+Configuration drift used to be a problem in datcenters a long time before "The Cloud" came along.
+Tools like Cfengine, Chef and Puppet addressed this issue to a large extent, by more or less continuously comparing desired state with actual state, and then converge the system into desired state by rectifying the differences.
+You can think of configuration drift as mutations and configuration management tools like the immune system that recitfy the mutations, thus creating stability and resilience from perturbations and security problems.
+I.e. the analogy that servers are like pets that needs to be taken care of over their life time, which can be many years.

+In the Cloud era there's a new paradigm largely described by the idea of immutable infrastructure and that servers are like cattle: short lived and if there is problems we just rebuild the server from an image an rerun the templating (once) to create the desired state.

+However, after working some years with cloud technoligies, and observing how many people and companies use them, there is quite a few gaps between reality and the somewhat illusory idea of short lived cattle servers (instances):

+Because many companies are so focused on delivering new features fast, the reality is that infrastructures is not short lived at all, especially taking into consideration the reduced time from deploying an updated system until a new security flaw is discovered.
+This is especailly true for virtual machines, but even for containers we find that many of them live for a long time and thus experience the same problems as the pet servers from the old days.
+Considering the poor software quality, hence the rapid detection of vulnerabilities it is basically the same situation as before.
+Maybe it is even worse, because containers and their orchestration introduce added complexity and hence larger attack surfaces.

+The good news though is that the tools to fix configuration drift is still around and can and should be used inside cloud instances to close the gap described above.
+This blog post illustrates how easy it can be to go from a "fire and forget" world to a "continuous compliance" world.  {{% /note %}}

 [Rudder][rudder] is an open source configuration and security managament tool.
 It comes with a multi tenant control plane for managing and monitoring groups of nodes/agents in a central place.
 Because Rudder i built on the highly